cap-js/docs/java/outbox.md

 The outboxed service should be cached, if it is frequently used as outboxing a service is an expensive operation.
 Any service that implements the interface `com.sap.cds.services.Service` or an inherited interface can be outboxed.
-Each call to the outboxed service is asynchronuously executed, if the API method internally calls the method `com.sap.cds.services.Service.emit(EventContext)`.
+Each call to the outboxed service is asynchronously executed, if the API method internally calls the method `com.sap.cds.services.Service.emit(EventContext)`.

 ::: warning _❗ Warning_
-All calls to `run` methods of a service that implements the interface `com.sap.cds.services.cds.CqnService` return null since they are executed asynchronuously.
-The method `com.sap.cds.services.cds.CqnService.run(CqnSelect, ...)` should not be called since the result will be lost because of the asynchronuous behaviour of outboxed services.
+All calls to `run` methods of a service that implements the interface `com.sap.cds.services.cds.CqnService` return null since they are executed asynchronously.
+The method `com.sap.cds.services.cds.CqnService.run(CqnSelect, ...)` should not be called since the result will be lost because of the asynchronous behaviour of outboxed services.
 :::

-A service wrapped by an outbox can be unboxed by calling the API `OutboxService.unboxed(Service)`; method calls to the unboxed service are executed synchronuously without storing the event in an outbox.
+A service wrapped by an outbox can be unboxed by calling the API `OutboxService.unboxed(Service)`; method calls to the unboxed service are executed synchronously without storing the event in an outbox.

 ::: tip
 Avoid to use one of the default outbox services when outboxing arbitrary CAP services.
 Configure